Installing microservices

 Note

-It is recommended to create a separate account for microservice nodes and grant use ACL to it for the respective robots.
+It is recommended to create a separate account for microservice working directories and grant use ACL to it for the respective robots.
 For simplicity, in this example, we will work with the sys account.

 Grant access permissions for each user.